 topic sentence paragraph supporting sentence concluding sentence indented controlling idea 1.
-A is a sentence, sometimes at the beg states or suggests the main idea (or topic) of a p sentence.
+A is a sentence, sor netimes at the beg inning of a paragraph, that states or suggests the main idea (or topic) of a passage.

-2. The of a paragraph develops the main idea presented in the topic
+2. The \\\\ of a paragraph develops the main idea presented in the topic sentence.

-3. The first paragraph can be .
+3. The first paragraph can be \\\\ .

-4. , or main idea, is the soul of every written work, be it informative article or a simple story.
+4. \\\\ , or main idea, is the soul of every written work, be it informative article or a simple story.
 It shows what direction you are going to take in writing about the topic.
-Each paragraph should have a single .
+Each paragraph should have a single \\\\ .

 5. A sums up the information that is presented in a paragraph.
-It completes th he paragraph and restates the main idea.
-6. A i s a self-contained unit of a discourse in writing dealing with a particular po oint or idea.
+It completes ti he paragraph and restates the main idea.
+6. A i is a self-contained unit of a discourse in writing dealing with a particular p oint or idea.
 It consists of one or more sentences.